ChamberZ1/phisherman/README.md

 For the phishing corpus snapshot used in this repo, a full run reported **94.7%** phishing detection rate (excluding parse errors).

-**Benign evaluation** — a personal collection of real legitimate `.eml` files (transactional email, newsletters, account notifications from major services) used to measure the false positive rate.
+**Benign evaluation** — `data/benign_eml/` contains two sources of legitimate email: a subset of the [CSMDC2010 ham corpus](https://github.com/zrz1996/Spam-Email-Classifier-DataSet) and a small personal collection of modern `.eml` files (transactional notifications, security alerts, newsletters) exported from a real inbox.
+The personal sample is important because the CSMDC corpus is from 2010 and doesn't reflect the vocabulary and style of modern legitimate email.

 ```bash
 python evaluate_batch.py --eml-dir data/benign_eml --label benign --output benign_results.csv --limit 0